 Physical development: We will continue to work on gross and fine motor skills every day through our squiggle and dough disco programme and we are encouraging the children to be independent when putting on their shoes, coats, waterproofs and wellies.

-Our P.E. topic for this half term is; Gymnastics.
+Our PE topic for this half term is; Ball Skills

 - to promote self-help skills by encouraging them to take off their shoes and socks themselves and to put them back on again.
 Support and give them lots of time to do this.